-We can receive complaints by email or by post.
-We treat all complaints seriously.
+- We can receive complaints by email or by We treat all complaints seriously.

 Complainants may wish to have a third party act on their behalf.
 A third party is any person or organisation acting on behalf of or making enquiries for the complainant.
 For example, third parties may include:

-professionals such as social workers, community psychiatric nurses, doctors or solicitors
+- professionals such as social workers, community psychiatric nurses, doctors solicitors

 Our contact details are in the Contacting Us section below.
 If you require different adjustments, let us know and we will try and put those arrangements in place where we can.

 This is the first opportunity for us to resolve your dissatisfaction.
-We expect the majority of complaints to be resolved at this stage.
-On receipt of your complaint we will contact a senior member of staff from the most appropriate department and ask them to respond to your complaint.
+We expect many complaints to be resolved at this stage.
+Upon receipt of your complaint, we will contact a senior member of staff from the most appropriate department and ask them to respond to your complaint.
 This includes any service complaints about our former services where we still retain relevant information.

 If you are dissatisfied with the response at stage 1, you may request a review.
 This will be carried out by our company director, Turhan Ismail.
 Your request together with all subsequent correspondence relating to it should be sent to our Complaints Department, who will forward your request to the company Director to be reviewed.

-We will respond, acknowledging receipt of your complaint within 5 working days (if sent by email), or within 10 working days (if sent by post) of receiving it.
-We have twenty eight days to consider your complaint.
+We will respond, acknowledging receipt of your complaint within 20 working days (if sent by email).
+We have 30 days to consider your complaint and respond.
 If we have not resolved it within this time you may complain to our company director, Turhan Ismail.